 The agreed business scope from the scenario board workshop is finalized.

-Dynamics 365 is configured for the selected storyline scenarios.
+Dynamics 365 is configured for selected storyline scenarios.

 The key stakeholders are available and actively contribute to the workshop.
 The following stakeholders are recommended:

 Sales managers and team leads – responsible for validating the sales process and ensuring it aligns with team workflows.